Lawrence, Massachusetts: Local

 Lawrence has a "strong mayor", which is one directly elected by the voters to be the city's executive.
-The city council are elected partly at large and partly from districts or wards of the city.
+The city council is elected partly at large and partly from districts or wards of the city.
 Party primaries are prohibited.
 Lawrence has an established City Charter and a mayor-council government.
 There are nine city councilors and six school committee members; most are elected by district; three city council members are elected at large.
 There are six districts in Lawrence and all elections are non-partisan.
 The Mayor serves as the seventh member and chair of the school committee.
-The city council chooses one of its number as president who serves as chair of the council.
+The city council chooses one of its members as president who serves as chair of the council.
 The city of Lawrence also elects three members to the Greater Lawrence Technical School Committee these members are elected at-large.
-City Council and Mayoral terms of office begin in the month of January.
+City Council and Mayoral terms of office begin in January.

 The current mayor is Brian A. De Peña.
 The current members of the City Council are: